Jawar19/home-assistant.io/source/_docs/configuration/templating.markdown

 ### Availability

-Both state- and trigger-based templates can have an availability template which suppress further rendering of other templates if the availability renders as `False`.
+Both state- and trigger-based templates can have an availability template that suppresses further rendering of other templates if the availability renders as `False`.

 If the template either fails to render or returns True, "1", "true", "yes", "on", "enable", or a non-zero number, the entity will be available.
 For any other value, the entity will be `unavailable`.
-Note that the string comparison not case sensitive; `"TrUe"` and `"yEs"` are allowed.
+Note that the string comparison is not case-sensitive; `"TrUe"` and `"yEs"` are allowed.

 It can be important to understand the implications of suppressing other state attributes when the entity goes `unavailable`.

-With example as below, if the entity has the icon `mdi:on` and the entity goes unavailable, the icon will remain `mdi:on` until the entity comes back as available.
-At which point, it will again render the icon according to it's template.
+For example, if the entity has the icon `mdi:on` and becomes unavailable, the icon will remain `mdi:on` until the entity becomes available.
+At that point, it will again render the icon according to its template.

 #### Availability use example